New York State Mold Assessment and Removal Law!

 Once the work has been completed the mold assessor returns to do a “final clearance test”.
 This will tell you if the remediation has been successful.
 Clearance testing needs to be done by the independent 3rd party Mold Assessor.

-As our founder, Mike Hogan, states in the video above, it is illegal to get mold removal done without first hiring a mold assessor.
+As our founder, Mike Hogan, states in the video above, it is illegal to get mold removed without first hiring a mold assessor.
 If a company is telling you that you don’t need an assessor they are working illegally.
 What does that say about them?

 ***WHAT OTHER SHORT CUTS ARE THEY GOING TO TAKE?***